runpod/docs/docs/tutorials/migrations/banana/overview.md

 **Max Replicas**

-When creating a Worker in RunPod, you can set the max Workers that will scale up depending on the amount of Worker sent to your Endpoint.
+When creating a Worker in RunPod, you can set the max Workers that will scale up depending on the amount of Worker sent to your endpoint.
-For more information, see [Scale Type](/serverless/references/endpoint-configurations#scale-type).
+For more information, see [Scale Type](/serverless/endpoints/endpoint-configurations#scale-type).

 :::note